HaukeBartsch/render_char_to_28x28/README.md

   --help            Print this help message.
   --dicom, -d       Directory with DICOM files.
   --output, -o      Output directory.
-  --fontfile, -f    Name of the font to be used - needs to be available locally.
+  --fontfile, -f    Name of the font to be used.
+Also specific in the config
+                    file.
-  --targetnum, -t   Number of images to be created.
-Images are chosen at random
+  --targetnum, -t   Number of image pairs to be created.
+Images are chosen at
-                    from DICOM input folder.
+                    random from the DICOM folder.
-  --config, -c      Config file to specify text generation, font sizes etc..
+  --config, -c      Configuration file for text generation.
-  --export_type, -e File format for output (dcm by default, or png).
+  --export_type, -e File format for output ("dcm" by default, or "png").
-  --random_seed, -s Specify random seed for text placement.
-If not used a time
+  --random_seed, -s Specify random seed for text placement (default random).
-                    based seed is used instead.
+  --batch, -b       A string prepended to the numbered files to allow for
+                    repeated creation of samples without overwrite.
+  --verbose, -v     Verbose output.

 Examples:
-  ./renderText -d data/LIDC-IDRI-0009 -c forwardModel.json -o /tmp/bla -t 100
+  ./renderText -d data/LIDC-IDRI-0009 -c forwardModel.json -o /tmp/bla -e png -t 100 -v
   ./renderText --help
 ```